 Midnight Secretary has a lot of good buzz.
 So much good buzz, in fact, that Viz has already licensed another title by the same author before this one has even come out.
 You know they trust it will do well.
 And why will it do well, you ask?
 One word: vampires.
 That said, the heroine is also apparently an excellent draw, and is not your usual Petit Comic office lady.
 I’m very intrigued about this one.
 Can’t wait.

 ANNA: I think this will be a must get for paranormal romance manga fans.
 I am also looking forward to this.
 I mean, the title alone is fantastic.

-MELINDA: Agreed on all counts!
+MJ: Agreed on all counts!

 SEAN: The 6th Naruto omnibus is out.
 I still need to catch up on this title.
 So… ninjas?

 ASH: Yes.
 Ninja.
 Lots and lots of ninja.